parameshwar-A/pythoncoursematerials/7_Operators/operators.md

 ## Logical
 - Used for boolean data type
 - performs bitwise operations too.
-- Mostly logic gate operations like (AND, OR, !)
+- Mostly logic gate operations like (AND, OR, NOT)

 ***